VictorEnquillot/frames/README.md

 The code is divided in Sectors : Entry Product Internal External

-Sections are divided in Domains or Sets
+Sectors are divided in Domains or Sets

+* Generator : generates OCaml code from <domain>_symbols.dat files and <domain>_formulas.dat files

-Entry : Userinput
+* Entry : Userinput

-Product : Property Operator
+* Product : Property Operator

-Internal : Figure Skeleton
+* Internal : Figure Skeleton

-External : Figure Skeleton
+* External : Figure Skeleton

 Domains are divided in : Symbols Tags Containers Values